Bayesian Nonparametric Inference for "Species-sampling" Problems

-According to \eqref{post_miss} and \eqref{post_rare}, for fixed $\alpha\in(0,1)$ and $\theta>-\alpha$, the number $K_{n}$ of distinct species in the sample is a sufficient statistic to make inference on $\mathfrak{p}_{0,n}$, whereas the number $M_{r,n}$ of distinct species with frequency $r$ in the sample is a sufficient statistic to make inference on $\mathfrak{p}_{r,n}$.
-If $\alpha=0$, then the sample size $n$ and $M_{r,n}$ are sufficient statistics to infer $\mathfrak{p}_{0,n}$ and $\mathfrak{p}_{r,n}$, respectively.
-The posterior distributions \eqref{post_miss} and \eqref{post_rare} are at the basis of BNP inferences for coverage probabilities.
-Besides leading to BNP estimates of $\mathfrak{p}_{n,r}$, \eqref{post_miss} and \eqref{post_rare} are critical to quantify uncertainty of estimates by means of credible intervals obtained through, e.g., Bernstein-type concentration inequalities for Beta distributions \citep{Sko(21)} and Monte Carlo sampling \citet{Arb(17)}.
-This is possible in practice because of the simple form of the posterior distributions, which allow to exploit well known properties of the Beta distribution to deal with BNP inference for coverage probabilities under the PYP prior.
+According to \eqref{post_miss} and \eqref{post_rare}, for fixed $\alpha\in(0,1)$ and $\theta>-\alpha$, $K_{n}=k$ is a sufficient statistic to make inference on $\mathfrak{p}_{0,n}$, whereas $M_{r,n}=m_{r}$ is a sufficient statistic to make inference on $\mathfrak{p}_{r,n}$.
+Differently, if $\alpha=0$ then $n$ and $M_{r,n}$ are sufficient statistics to infer $\mathfrak{p}_{0,n}$ and $\mathfrak{p}_{r,n}$, respectively.
+Besides leading to BNP estimates of $\mathfrak{p}_{n,r}$, \eqref{post_miss} and \eqref{post_rare} are critical to quantify uncertainty of estimates by means of credible intervals by means of, e.g., concentration inequalities \citep{Sko(21)} and Monte Carlo sampling \citet{Arb(17)}.
+This is possible in practice because of the simple form of the posterior distribution, which allows to exploit well known properties of the Beta distribution to deal with BNP inference for coverage probabilities under the PYP prior.

-We consider a BNP estimator of $\mathfrak{p}_{r,n}$ with respect to a squared loss function.
-Therefore, we make use of the expected values of \eqref{post_miss} and \eqref{post_rare} as estimators for $\mathfrak{p}_{0,n}$ and $\mathfrak{p}_{r,n}$, respectively.
+Under the assumption of a squared loss function, BNP estimators of $\mathfrak{p}_{0,n}$ and $\mathfrak{p}_{r,n}$ follows directly from \eqref{post_miss} and \eqref{post_rare}, respectively, by taking corresponding expected values.
 That is,

 and for $r\geq1$